 - Supervision: Supervises a unit of DDS Adjudicators;

 - Quality assurance: Reviews decisions made by the DDS Adjudicator to ensure accurate and policy compliant decisions;

-- Professional Relations: Provides education to the Medical and Professional community about the disability program requirements and has oversight of contracted Consultative Examiners;
+- Professional relations: Provides education to the medical and professional community about the disability program requirements and has oversight of contracted Consultative Examiners and DDDS contracts;

-Supervises a unit of disability adjudicators and support personnel;
+Supervises a work unit of disability adjudicators and support personnel;

-Responsible for maintaining and coordinating liaison activities with the Social Security field offices and community service offices in assigned geographical areas;
+Maintains and coordinates liaison activities with the Social Security field offices and Community Service offices in assigned geographical areas;

-May provide medical and policy review and signatory authority on case decisions by DDS adjudicator 1’s and 2’s;
+Provides medical and policy review on all case decisions by DDS adjudicators in-training;